jangorecki/dwtools/README.md

 ## Other functions
 A brief summary of other functions in the package.
 * `timing` - measure time, nrow in/out, optional save to db
-* `as.xts` - wrapper method for conversion of data.table to xts (to be moved to data.table)
+* `as.xts.data.table` - wrapper method for conversion of data.table to xts and reverse
 * `vwap` - aggregate tick trades data to OHLC including VWAP

 ## License